DiltheyLab/GENTRAIN/documentation/docs/development/security_and_data_privacy.md

 ## Securing Redis

+<a href="https://redis.io/docs/latest/operate/oss_and_stack/management/security/" target="_blank">'Redis security' guideline</a> was followed conscientiously, with the exception of TLS encryption, as the `gentrain-redis` container is only accessible from the local Docker network.
-The docker container running the redis instance is execute as non-root user.
-The redis instance is TLS encrypted and the legacy authentication method is enabled.
+The docker container running the redis instance is execute as non-root user and the legacy authentication method is enabled.
 In addition, the local docker IP address is bound to prevent access from other origins.
-ACL rules were defined for vulnerable commands.
+ACL rules were configured for vulnerable commands:

-The <a href="https://redis.io/docs/latest/operate/oss_and_stack/management/security/" target="_blank">'Redis security' guideline</a> was followed conscientiously.
+- all commands except dangerous ones (-@dangerous) are allowed
+- commands `+client|list` and `+keys` are explicitly allowed, as python-rq makes use of them

 ## Securing the Admin Panel